-The latter responds to the findings of the 2007 California Needs Assessment (CNA).
-According to the CNA, approximately 23 percent of migrant children are significantly over age in kindergarten.
-The CNA also finds that the single most prevalent research finding points to school-based, formal preschool programs as a promising approach to prepare at-risk children for the academic, language, social, and cross-cultural challenges of school.
-In addition, the California State Service Delivery Plan for the Migrant Education Program (MEP) calls for the increase in the percentage of the eligible migrant preschool children receiving a high-quality early education.Although last year the grant program focused solely on emphasizing site-based programs, this year’s grant opportunity includes an additional emphasis: Family Biliteracy.
+The California Needs Assessment (CNA) 2017 found school-based, formal preschool programs to be a promising approach to prepare at-risk children for the academic, language, social, and cross-cultural challenges of school.
+In addition, the California State Service Delivery Plan (SSDP) for the Migrant Education Program, which is developed based on the findings of the CNA, called for an increase in the percentage of eligible migrant preschool children receiving a high-qualify early education.

-- Engage the migrant family into the school community by valuing the cultural andlinguistic assets the family possesses
+- Engage the migrant family into the school community by valuing the cultural and linguistic assets the family possesses

-- Integrate the family unit into the educational experience by utilizing the family’s first language to teach and model literacy strategies that families may replicate athome in the absence of the teacher
+- Integrate the family unit into the educational experience by utilizing the family’s first language to teach and model literacy strategies that families may replicate at home in the absence of the teacher

-- Incorporate an adult/parenting education component that builds awareness aboutthe value of biliteracy and other school practices
+- Incorporate an adult/parenting education component that builds awareness about the value of biliteracy and other school practices

 Requirements of prospective applicants shall address the following:

-- Provision of services for children and families with an active Certificate ofEligibility at time of enrollment
+- Provision of services for children and families with an active Certificate of Eligibility at time of enrollment.

-- Provision of services for three to five year old children
+- Provision of services for three to five year old children.

-- Use of highly qualified instructional staff in both the early childhood education and adult education programs
+- Use of highly qualified instructional staff in both the early childhood education and adult education programs.

-- Cooperation and coordination between a variety of relevant agencies and serviceproviders
+- Cooperation and coordination between a variety of relevant agencies and service providers